 Immunizations

-Because the Immunization Clinic is walk-in only, the clinic may stop taking patients earlier than posted times if it becomes full.
+Columbus Public Health's Immunization Clinic offers vaccine services for Columbus and Worthington residents.
+Because Immunization Clinic regular hours are walk-in only, the clinic may stop taking patients earlier than posted times if it becomes full.

 What to Bring to Your Visit